 WHAT IS OPTIMAL MITIGATION?

 What do we mean when we talk about optimal mitigation?
 Optimal mitigation refers to a mitigation system that reduces radon levels as much as possible with the lowest energy consumption possible.
 We strive to create effective and efficient systems, which includes asking ourselves, “How can we make it better?”
-Check out the video here.

 To achieve optimal mitigation, it’s necessary to perform pressure field extension (PFE) testing, which measures the amount of suction a system creates under every area of the home.
 With PFE, we can engineer a system that creates the suction necessary to reduce radon levels without consuming excessive energy.